ianlewis/www.ianlewis.org/en/_posts/2024-05-23-understanding-github-artifact-attestations.md

 ## SLSA Build L2+?

-By using Sigstore’s Fulcio the certificate used to sign the provenance contains much of the provenance information in its OID claims.
+By using Sigstore’s Fulcio, the certificate used to sign the provenance contains much of the SLSA predicate's information in its OID claims.
 These claims are signed by part of Fulcio instance’s certificate chain and thus cannot be modified by the user-defined build steps unless the Sigstore instance or GitHub’s OIDC provider are compromised.

-So while the SLSA provenance itself might be modified the certificate OID claims cannot.
+So while the SLSA predicate itself might be modified the certificate OID claims cannot.
 So GitHub can check the OID claims against the expected values in order to verify them even though the user-defined build steps had access to the signing key.
-So this is why verification doesn’t rely on the provenance itself and instead relies on the certificate’s OID claims for verification.
+So this is why verification doesn’t rely on the predicate and instead relies on the certificate’s OID claims for verification.

 Some folks have colloquially referred to this combination of Sigstore and SLSA Build L2 as SLSA Build L2+ since it provides some of the benefits of SLSA Build